kevinlinxc/kevinlinxc.github.io/content/engineering/UBC AeroDesign/index.md

 ---

 ## Summary
 **UBC AeroDesign** (UBCAD) is the University of British Columbia's airplane design team with over 50+ members.
-I've been on the team since
+I've was o nthe team from
-2020, and I'm currently the **software lead**.
-My time on this team has been very rewarding: it has been both a source of a lot of my growth as an engineer *and* the perfect place for me to apply and share my expertise.
-Read on to see the problems I solved.
+2020 to 2024, and I was the **software lead** for my last two years.
+My time on this team was very rewarding: I grew so much as an engineer, gaining exposure to so many different technologies, and I also grew as a leader, managing a team of 7 people.
+I also made some great friends and had a lot of fun.

+This page is currently not updated to include my latest work, as I want to see how much the ruleset changes before revealing all of our strategies and technologies.

 ## Competition
 ![](fizzatcomp.jpg)